 Real estate operating expenses.
 Real estate operating expenses associated with the MF Properties and the Consolidated VIEs is comprised principally of real estate taxes, property insurance, utilities, property management fees, repairs and maintenance, and salaries and related employee expenses of on-site employees.
 A portion of real estate operating expenses are fixed in nature, thus a decrease in physical and economic occupancy would result in a reduction in operating margins.
 Conversely, as physical and economic occupancy increase, the fixed nature of these expenses will increase operating margins as these real estate operating expenses would not increase at the same rate as rental revenues.
 When comparing the second quarter of 2009 to the second quarter of 2010 the increase in real estate operating expenses was the result of offsetting factors.
 The deconsolidation of Ashley Square and Cross Creek Apartments reduced real estate operating expenses by approximately \$325,000.
-This decrease was offset by an approximate \$115,000 increase in expenses due to the consolidation of DeCordova and Weatherford, approximately \$231,000 of administrative fees and approximately \$521,000 of acquisition costs paid by the Ohio Properties, in second quarter 2010.
-The acquisition costs were incurred by the new property owners and represents expenses of non-controlling interests.
+This decrease was offset by an approximate \$115,000 increase in expenses due to the consolidation of DeCordova and Weatherford, approximately \$231,000 of administrative fees and approximately \$521,000 of acquisition costs were incurred by the new property owners and represents expenses of non-controlling interests.